aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/extracting-and-analyzing-email-headers/_index.md

 2. Aspose.Email for Java: You'll need the Aspose.Email for Java library.
 You can download it from the [Aspose website](https://releases.aspose.com/email/java/).

-3. Integrated Development Environment (IDE): You can use any Java-compatible IDE, such as Eclipse or IntelliJ IDEA, to write and run the code.
+3. Integrated Development Environment (IDE): You can use any Java‑compatible IDE, such as Eclipse or IntelliJ IDEA, to write and run the code.

 ## Step 1: Creating a Java Project

-Let's start by creating a new Java project in your preferred IDE.
-Once your project is set up, add the Aspose.Email for Java library to your project's classpath.
+Start a new Java project in your preferred IDE and add the Aspose.Email for Java JAR to the project’s classpath.
+This gives you access to the `MailMessage`, `HeaderCollection`, and related classes needed for header extraction.

 ## Step 2: Parsing Email Headers

-Now that we have our project set up, we can begin parsing email headers.
-Email headers are usually stored in the `Message` class of the Aspose.Email library.
-Here's a simple code snippet to extract and print email headers from an email message:
+Now that the project is ready, we can begin parsing the headers of an *.eml* file.
+The following snippet demonstrates how to **parse eml file java** style using Aspose.Email:

 ```java
 // Load the email message